5 Minute HelpDesk – How to Prevent My Laptop from Overheating

 Laptops generate heat even during normal working, and for the same reason, they’re built with internal fans.
 The fans will blow out hot air and suck in cooler air.
 When these fans stop working properly, it leads to overheating.

 The fan can get faulty because of dust and dirt clogging, or the air vents are being blocked, restricting airflow.

-Another possible reason is the improper placement of your laptop, leading to blocking the airflow through the laptop’s air vent.
+Another possible reason is your laptop’s improper placement, leading to blocking the airflow through the laptop’s air vent.

-Laptop battery are mostly lithium based.
+Laptop batteries are mostly lithium-based.
 As the battery ages, this chemical naturally decays.
-The older the battery gets it becomes less efficient and produces more heat.
+The older the battery gets, it becomes less efficient and produces more heat.